 1. State Street

 State Street in Santa Barbara is a hip strip of shopping, bars, restaurants, cafes, art galleries, and movie theaters.
 Santa Barbara Museum of Art is also located on State Street as well as lots of super good vintage and costume stores.
 The sidewalks and courtyard areas are completely flat and didn’t take much effort to cruise up and down; a few elevators were also found.
-There are a few parking lots parallel with State Street with handicapped parking; otherwise, the Plaza Garage had a couple at the top of the structure and the first 75mins were free.
+There are a few parking lots parallel with State Street with accessible parking; otherwise, the Plaza Garage had a couple at the top of the structure and the first 75mins were free.

 2. Stearns Wharf